Pop Culture Madness!

 All radios manufactured in the US between 1953 and 1963 had a white triangle on the dial at 640 AM to indicate where Civil Defense information would be broadcast.

-Early televangelist Fulton Sheen substituted the names of Soviet leaders in a reading of the burial scene from Julius Caesar, then intoned "Stalin must one day meet his judgement."
+Early televangelist Fulton Sheen substituted the names of Soviet leaders in a reading of the burial scene from Julius Caesar, then intoned, “Stalin must one day meet his judgment.”
 That week, Stalin had a stroke and died.

 Country Pop Star Death: Hank Williams (drugs and alcohol poisoning)